 A 2014 Pew research shows that 69% Americans think alcohol to be more harmful to people’s health than marijuana and 63% think alcohol to be more harmful to society than marijuana.
 Quite a bit of this sentiment can probably be attributed to the Bob brothers (Marley & Dylan) and the beloved Beatles.
-Scientists and doctors, however, used to be strongly opposed to the drug earlier even though enough research wasn’t available to suggest that it was harmful, or as harmful as they wanted it to be labeled.
+Scientists and doctors, however, used to be strongly opposed to the drug earlier even though enough research wasn’t available to suggest that it was harmful, or as harmful as they wanted it to be labelled.
 So, trust your mother to not hand you a joint instead of toothpaste in the morning.
-Instead she will probably read some research paper aloud so that you can listen to how it alters the brain and affects “emotion and motivation“.
+Instead, she will probably read some research paper aloud so that you can listen to how it alters the brain and affects “emotion and motivation“.

-Therefore some scientists will refute your mother’s paper by saying that the correlation obtained between emotions and marijuana usage does not imply causality.
+Therefore, some scientists will refute your mother’s paper by saying that the correlation obtained between emotions and marijuana usage does not imply causality.
 In other words, it is possible that those who have a low motivation or are sad smoke marijuana more, rather than marijuana making you pen your lachrymose two-a-penny poems.

-Research on medical usage of marijuana (though troublesome) has made people even switch sides on its legalisation.
+Research on the medical usage of marijuana (though troublesome) has made people even switch sides on its legalisation.